behrica/clj-py-R-template/README.md

 ```

-Clojure dependencies are currently specified in the Dockerfile, but can be added to the deps.edn file.
+Clojure dependencies are currently not specified in the Dockerfile, but can be added to the deps.edn file.

 ### Current versions

-The versions of this template (Dockerfile + deps.edn) contains the following versions:
+The versions of this template contains the following versions of dependencies in  either Dockerfile or deps.end

 #### 1.0.2